Difficulty: Easy, Asked in: Google, Amazon, Microsoft

 We are running a single loop n time and doing O(1) operations at each iteration.
 Time complexity = n * O(1) = O(n).
 We are using constant extra space, so space complexity = O(1).

-As we already know, binary search works perfectly for searching for any element in the sorted array.
-It would take O(logn) time to search for the target value.
-But the given problem is different from the binary search problem, where we need to search for two occurrences of the target element.
-So, how do we modify the standard binary search algorithm to solve it?
+As we know, binary search will take O(logn) time to search the target value in the sorted array.
+But the given problem is different from the binary search problem because we need to search for two occurrences of the target element.
+So, how can we modify the standard binary search algorithm to solve it?
 Think.

-The idea is simple: We can use binary search twice to solve the problem.
-The first binary search is for finding the first occurrence of the target, and the second binary search is for finding the last occurrence of the target.
+The idea is to use binary search twice.
+We use the first binary search to find the first occurrence of the target, and the second binary search to find the last occurrence of the target.
 Let’s design an algorithm for both steps separately.

 int findFirstOccurrence(int A[], int n, int target)